JLS: Oritsé Williams

 Oritsé Jolomi Matthew Soloman Williams (born 27 November 1986) attended St Edwards School in West London, where he was known as Music Boy.
 He has two brothers and one sister.
 When he was 12, his mother was diagnosed with multiple sclerosis.
 He had to care for his brothers and sister whilst attending schools and clubs.
 He attended the British International School in Lagos, Nigeria.
-Here he befriended English/Nigerian singer L Marshall (who also attended the school in Lagos) and won his first talent show performing alongside L in his final year.
-He also attended Larmenier Sacred Heart Catholic Primary School and Cardinal Vaughan Memorial School.
-Williams dreamed of being a solo artist from a very young age.
+He befriended English/Nigerian singer L Marshall there (who was a student at the school) and won his first talent show performing alongside Marshall in his final year.
+Williams also attended Larmenier Sacred Heart Catholic Primary School and Cardinal Vaughan Memorial School.
+He dreamed of being a solo artist from a very young age.
 He was recruited for many boy bands but believed that a good boy band had to have a good bond between the members.
 He decided to put together his own boy band, UFO, who later changed their name to JLS (there was another British rock band already called UFO).
-He also wrote the song "Wow Oh Wow" for Jedward.
+He wrote the song "Wow Oh Wow" for Jedward.

 On 28 September 2013, Williams won the first series of the ITV dancing show Stepping Out, hosted by Davina McCall.

-Williams released his debut single "Waterline" featuring Pusha T in June 2015.
+He released his debut single "Waterline" featuring Pusha T in June 2015.

 Marvin Humes

-Marvin Richard James Humes (born 18 March 1985 in Greenwich, London, England) is the oldest member of the band.
-Humes was previously a member of another band called VS, created by Blue member Simon Webbe, but they split shortly after releasing an album.
-After meeting future fellow band member Aston Merrygold, Humes joined UFO.
-Humes appeared in Holby City on the BBC for three years from 2000 to 2003, playing Robbie Waring for 14 episodes.
-At the age of 14 he starred in a children's programme called K-Club, which helped people with computers and how they work.
-Humes has been in a public relationship with Rochelle Wiseman since March 2010.
-They got engaged on 31 December 2011 and married on 27 July 2012 at Blenheim Palace.
-It was announced on Twitter on 22 November 2012 that they were expecting their first child and, on 20 May 2013, Rochelle gave birth to their daughter Alaia-Mai.
-The couple's second child, a daughter called Valentina Raine, was born on 10 March 2017.
+Marvin Richard James Humes (born 18 March 1985 in Greenwich, England) is the oldest member of the band.
+He was a member of another band called VS, created by Blue member Simon Webbe, but they split shortly after releasing an album.
+After he met future fellow band member Aston Merrygold, Humes joined UFO.
+Humes appeared in Holby City on the BBC for three years from 2000 to 2003, playing the role of Robbie Waring for 14 episodes.
+At the age of 14 he starred in a children's programme called K-Club, helping people learn about computers and how they work.
+Humes has been dating Rochelle Wiseman since March 2010.
+They were engaged on 31 December 2011 and married on 27 July 2012 at Blenheim Palace.
+It was announced on Twitter on 22 November 2012 that they were expecting their first child and on 20 May 2013, Wiseman gave birth to their daughter Alaia-Mai.
+The couple's second child, a daughter, Valentina Raine, was born on 10 March 2017.

-He hosted The Voice UK with Emma Willis between 2014-2016 and co presented The Official Big Top 40 with Kat Shoop between 2014 and 2018.
+He hosted The Voice UK with Emma Willis between 2014-2016 and co presented The Official Big Top 40 with Kat Shoob between 2014 and 2018.
 He currently hosts The Hit List on BBC One alongside his wife, Rochelle.